Solo Travel in Madrid

 Are you planning a solo trip to Madrid?
 Below is our guide on Madrid solo travel including where to stay, which tour company to use and how to get around.
-Find out how to get from the airports and what to do in each place when you're traveling to Madrid alone.
+Find out how to get from the airports and what to do in each place when you're travelling to Madrid alone.
 All companies included have been recommended by solo female travellers from our solo community and come with our Solo Female Friendly endorsement.
 Just choose the relevant section or read the full article for your Madrid solo female travel.

 N.b.
 By booking through this page when you solo travel Madrid, you are helping to improve the lives of vulnerable girls about the globe.
 Thanks for helping.